deveninja/ai-agent/README.md

 # AI MCP Agent Demo

+## Meet Tata Lino 🧟, a no so smart AI Agent

 A locally-running AI agent built with **Python** that understands natural-language queries, routes them to the right tools, and responds intelligently — all without relying on a paid API.
 The agent uses **Ollama (llama3.2)** for reasoning, **ChromaDB** for vector memory and knowledge search, and exposes tools through a **FastAPI MCP tool server**.